sandialabs/SpecUtils/fuzz_test/README.md

 - Add compiler flags "-fprofile-instr-generate -fcoverage-mapping" on the SpecUtils code in order to see code coverage
     - see https://clang.llvm.org/docs/SourceBasedCodeCoverage.html
 - The fuzzing is probably really niave and could be made way more effective
+- Figure out memory limit to use, with an argument like '-rss_limit_mb=64'
 - Add fuzzing for all the string, datetime, and filesystem utilities
 - Could target each type of spectrum file parser using candidate files targeted specifically to them, instead of trying each parser for each input